Published: · Author:

 • Who can use it: Canadian-controlled private corporations (CCPCs) and their shareholders

-• Strategic value: The CDA allows you to extract corporate wealth tax-free, coordinate with estate planning, and optimize total tax across corporate and personal levels
+• Strategic value: The CDA allows you to extract corporate wealth tax-free, coordinate with estate strategy, and optimize total tax across corporate and personal levels

-This article explains the mechanics, provides examples, and outlines strategies to discuss with your CPA and estate planning team.
+This article explains the mechanics, provides examples, and outlines strategies to discuss with your CPA and estate strategy team.

 Mindset: Tax-Free Extraction of Corporate Wealth